Social wasp fast facts

-The larvae (see above right) are carnivorous eating chewed up bits of insects fed to them by adult wasps.
+The larvae (above) are carnivorous eating chewed up bits of insects fed to them by adult wasps.
 In return the grubs exude a sweet secretion in their saliva which is lapped up by the adult wasps.
 The grub moults three times, and tightly fits its cell after the last moult.Support this page.
 If you have found this page useful perhaps you would like to contribute to the running of the site by buying me a coffee by clicking the button below.